Louisville

 Public Lighting

 We did not find information regarding the adoption of a policy requiring efficient outdoor lighting, such as the International Dark-Sky Association’s Model Lighting Ordinance.
-Louisville is currently working with the local energy utility, LG&E, to develop a strategy for LED conversion.
+Starting in fall of 2021, Louisville has been working with Xcel Energy to replace cobrahead streetlights with LED fixtures.
+Louisville aims to have all streetlights dark sky compliant and energy efficient by 2025.

 Inclusive procurement